-Courses in Business Administration
+Courses in Business Administration Principles of Business Management

 All forms of business require the involvement of managers to enable the successful operation of the organization.
 This course presents a survey of the basic methods by which managers have operated businesses, large and small.
 Foremost are the basic concepts of planning, leading, organizing, and controlling.
 Embedded within these key concepts are numerous skills that, when mastered, will allow you to embark on a career in business management.